BetMGM bonus code for NBA, NHL, CBB on Wednesday, Nov. 19

 Best bets for Wednesday, Nov.
 19

 Two massive college hoops games will take place Wednesday with No. 4 Arizona visiting No. 3 UConn and No. 11 Alabama facing off against No. 8 Illinois in Chicago.
-The Huskies are 6.5-point favorites in the latest SportsLine consensus odds and they cover in 65% of simulations, while the model backs Alabama as a 4.5-point underdog.
-The Crimson Tide cover in 54% of simulations.
+The Huskies are 6.5-point favorites in the latest SportsLine consensus odds and they cover in 62% of simulations, while the model backs Alabama as a 2.5-point underdog.
+The Crimson Tide cover in 51% of simulations.

 Wager on Wednesday's NBA, NHL and CBB games at BetMGM here: